 There are two main benefits from investigating the impact of information sharing using our data set.
 First, firm-level data allow us to identify the firms that benefit more from information sharing arrangements.
 For instance, firms that are opaque and costly to screen may gain greater access to credit after the introduction of a credit registry or bureau.
 We can thus overcome the limitations of aggregate data, which confound the effect of information sharing on individual firms with that arising from compositional changes in the set of firms who obtain credit.
-The second reason for using the BEEPS data is methodological: it allows us to control for unobserved heterogeneity at the firm level and for changes in other macroeconomic variables, using panel data constructed from the 2002 and 2005 surveys.
+The second reason for using the BEEPS data is methodological: it allows us to control for unobserved heterogeneity at the firm level, changes in macroeconomic variables and changes in the legal environment, using panel data constructed from the 2002 and 2005 surveys.
 As far as we are aware, this is the first study to use firm-level panel data to investigate the relation between information sharing and credit availability.
-Previous analyses are either based on country-level data (Jappelli and Pagano, 2002; Djankov et al., forthcoming) or on cross-sectional firm-level data (Galindo and Miller, 2001; Love and Mylenko, 2003).
+Previous analyses are either based on country-level data (Jappelli and Pagano, 2002; Djankov et al., 2007) or on cross-sectional firm-level data (Galindo and Miller, 2001; Love and Mylenko, 2003).

 Both our cross-sectional estimates and our panel estimates show that on average information sharing is associated with more abundant and cheaper credit.
 Moreover, the cross-sectional correlation between credit availability and information sharing is stronger for opaque firms than transparent ones, where transparency is defined as the reliance on external auditors and the adoption of international accounting standards.
 Panel estimates also suggest that small firms benefit more from information sharing than larger ones.
 Taken together, these two results are consistent with the view that information sharing is particularly valuable in guiding banks to evaluate credit applicants who would otherwise be too costly to screen.
-Finally, our evidence confirms previous findings that information sharing is more effective in countries with weaker legal environments.
+Our results further reveal that the relation between information sharing and credit access (cost) is stronger in countries with weaker legal environments.
+This finding confirms the conjecture that information sharing is particularly valuable to banks in countries where weak company and bankruptcy law increase the cost of client screening and contract enforcement.

-&lt;sup>2 The statistics in this paragraph are unweighted country averages, drawn from the EBRD Transition Report (EBRD, 2003; EBRD, 2005).
+2 The statistics in this paragraph are unweighted country averages, drawn from the EBRD Transition Report (EBRD, 2003; EBRD, 2005).